-Our aim that we are heading to as we transition is to ensure what makes GovHack ‘GovHack’ is still present within the digital event.
-Aspects of these include the mixing open government data, talking with mentors, exploring challenges and also the collaborative nature of working with both existing and new talented people that you meet at events.
+Our aim is to ensure that the elements that make GovHack ‘GovHack’ are still present within the digital event.
+Aspects of these include the mixing of open government data, talking with mentors, exploring challenges and also the collaborative nature of working with people you know and people you’ve just met.

 If you haven’t already, register to receive the newsletter to keep up to date with the latest updates about the 2020 competition.

 To participate in GovHack 2020, register for the event on Hackerspace.

 Projects within this theme empower communities to better prepare for and recover from economic, social and environmental events such as bushfires and earthquakes.
 Data can be leveraged to explore targeted ideas for different urban, regional and remote communities including Maori and Aboriginal people.

 It’s likely that our idea of ‘normal’ has changed forever.
 This theme explores what a post COVID-19 world might be like to work, learn and play in.
 How can data help communities, businesses and public service agencies operate at their best?

 The world we live in should be easy to understand, navigate and interact with – no matter who we are.
 1 in 5 people in Australia and New Zealand have a disability.
 Inclusive and accessible design enables every person to meaningfully and independently live their lives.

 Now more than ever, it’s important to maintain and support each other in our physical, social, mental and spiritual health.
 Projects will use data to measure and improve individual and community health and wellbeing.

 Knowledge is power, and everyone should have access to accurate information.
 Open Science projects make research outputs, methods, resources and tools easier to use and access.